-Depreciation on property, plant and equipment is provided on Straight Line Method using the rates arrived at based on the useful lives as specified in the Schedule II of the Companies Act, 2013.
-Depreciation on the property, plant and equipment added/disposed off/discarded during the year is provided from/upto the date when added/disposed off/discarded.
+Depreciation on PPE is provided on Straight Line Method using the rates arrived at based on the useful lives as specified in the Schedule II of the Companies Act, 2013.
+Depreciation on the PPE added/disposed off/discarded during the year is provided from/upto the date when added/disposed off/discarded.